 I. - JOHN DUNLOP, first of Garnkirk, married Elizabeth Dunlop and died in 1662, leaving one son.

 II. - JAMES DUNLOP, second of Garnkirk, who married, about 1654, Elizabeth, daughter of James Roberton of Bedlay, and had six sons and three daughters.
 He died in 1695.
 His family were - (I.) James, the eldest, of whom afterwards, (the third laird of Garnkirk); (II.)
 John, who died unmarried in 1683; (III.)
 William, merchant in Glasgow, married and had a family, of whom nothing, however, is known; (IV.)
 Alexander, died abroad; (V.) Thomas, was "a chirugean apothecary" in Edinburgh; he married and had a family who are now, however, unknown; (VI.)
-Archibald, was a merchant trading to New York and the Spanish Main.
+Archibald, was a merchant trading to New York, Connecticut and the Spanish Main.
+According to multiple sources, he married Mary Beach and had a son, Capt James Dunlop of Stratford Conn, and two daughters, Hannah, and Elizabeth.
 (I.) Jean, the eldest daughter, married, firstly, Robert Campbell of North Woodside, second son of Colin Campbell of Blythswood, and had an only daughter, Janet, who married, in 1701, Thomas Haliburton of Dryburgh Abbey : they had a large family.
 Jean Dunlop married, secondly, Patrick Coutts, "merchant burgess" of Edinburgh, and had two sons and a daughter.
 The eldest son was John Coutts, born 1699, banker in Edinburgh, and Lord Provost in 1742.
 He was father of Thomas Coutts who went to London and founded the famous banking firm of Coutts and Co., and was grandfather of the Baroness Burdett Coutts; (II.)
 Elizabeth, married in 1688 John Rae of Little Govan; (III.)
 Margaret, died unmarried.

 III. - JAMES DUNLOP, third of Garnkirk, married, 1689, Lilias Campbell, only daughter of Robert Campbell of North Woodside, by his first wife Katherine, second daughter of John Napier of Kilmahew : they had sixteen children : Mrs. Dunlop died at the birth of the sixteenth in 1709, aged 34.
 James Dunlop married, secondly, Mary Douglas, but by her he had no family.
 He died in 1719.